Akkineni Nageswara Rao

-He was one of the instrumental figures in the shifting of the Telugu film industry from Madras to Hyderabad in the 1970s.
-He established Annapurna Studios in 1976 to provide infrastructural support to Telugu cinema in Hyderabad.
-He later started the Annapurna International School of Film and Media within Annapurna Studios in 2011.
-Manam (2014) was the last film of Akkineni, who died on 22 January 2014 during the film's production phase.
+He played a pivotal role in the relocation of the Telugu film industry from Madras to Hyderabad in the 1970s.
+To support the growing industry in Hyderabad, he established Annapurna Studios in 1976.
+Later, in 2011, he founded the Annapurna College of Film and Media within Annapurna Studios.
+His last film, Manam (2014), was released posthumously and was featured at the 45th International Film Festival of India in the Homage to ANR section.
+Nageswara Rao died on 22 January 2014, during the production of Manam.

 Early life and background

-Akkineni Nageswara Rao was born into a lower-middle-class family on 20 September 1923 in Ramapuram, Krishna District, of present-day Andhra Pradesh.
+Akkineni Nageswara Rao was born into a lower-middle-class Telugu family on 20 September 1923 in Ramapuram, Krishna District, of present-day Andhra Pradesh.
 He was the youngest of five brothers.
 His parents Akkineni Venkataratnam and Akkineni Punnamma, were from the farming community.
 His formal education was limited to primary schooling due to his parents' poor economic condition.

 He began working in theatre at the age of 10.
 He became a stage actor, specialising in playing female characters, since women at that time were mostly prohibited from acting.
-His most noted roles were in notable dramas Harishchandra, Kanakatara, Vipranarayana, Telugu Talli, Aasajyoti and Satyanveshanam.
+His most famous roles were in notable dramas Harishchandra, Kanakatara, Vipranarayana, Telugu Talli, Aasajyoti and Satyanveshanam.
 The turning point of his career was when Ghantasala Balaramayya, a prominent film producer at that time, discovered him at the Vijayawada railway station.
 He was cast in the lead role of Rama in Sri Seeta Rama Jananam (1944).
 This was after his debut in a supporting role in the film Dharmapatni (1941).